nobrains21/WIIIUI-QueenslandUI/README.md

 Feel free to bash me for leaving some unfinished stuff here and there.

 # Known issues:
 - the long middle bar is a bit wonky - its just is.
-It overlaps with itself in a way my small brain cannot predict/understand.
+It overlaps with itself and its hard to make it look good and align properly with itself when its all artsy like that.
 Sorry.
 - there are white dots here and there, especialy at places i edited.
 In some cases i managed to get it crispy clear, but not everywhere.
 I need to up my MS-PAint skills.
 Sorry.